 - Step 1: Log in to KU Campus.

-- Step 5: Select your course from the dropdown menu.
+- Step 9: Select your course ID from the list.

 1. What is the attendance policy?

-Online students register attendance for any course activity by logging into the course site.
 Kaplan University online courses have both synchronous and asynchronous requirements.
-Synchronous (or real-time) learning experiences called seminars happen at the same time for all students in a section.
-Asynchronous learning experiences happen throughout the course and do not require student participation at a scheduled time.
+Synchronous (or real-time) learning experiences (seminars) happen at the same time for all students in a section of a course.
+Asynchronous learning experiences happen in the online classroom and do not require student participation at a scheduled time.